Helsinki-NLP/Opus-MT/README.md

 There is a Makefile for training new models from OPUS data in the [Opus-MT-train](https://github.com/Helsinki-NLP/Opus-MT-train) repository but this is heavily customized for the work environment at CSC and the University of Helsinki projects.
 This will (hopefully) be more generic in the future to be able to run in different environments and setups as well.

+## Links

+* [OPUS-translator](https://github.com/Helsinki-NLP/OPUS-translator): implementation of a simple on-line translation interface
+* [fiskmö](https://blogs.helsinki.fi/fiskmo-project/): a project on the devlopment of resources and tools for translating between Finnish and Swedish
+* [fiskmö-trados](https://github.com/Helsinki-NLP/fiskmo-trados): an implementation of an NMT plugin for Trados Studio that can run OPUS-MT models

+## Acknowledgements

+The work is supported by the [FoTran project](https://www.helsinki.fi/en/researchgroups/natural-language-understanding-with-cross-lingual-grounding), funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 771113), and the [MeMAD project](https://memad.eu/), funded by the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement No 780069.
+We are also greatful for the generous computational resources provided by [CSC -- IT Center for Science](https://www.csc.fi/), Finland.